Alfred D. Starbird

 From 1955 to 1961, Starbird was Director of Military Applications of the Atomic Energy Commission.
 He commanded Joint Task Force 8 in the conduct the Operation Dominic series of nuclear tests in 1962, was director of the Defense Communications Agency from 1962 to 1967, and director of the Sentinel program from 1967 to 1971.

-After retiring from the Army in 1971, Starbird was director of the newly-created Office of Test and Evaluation in the Department of Defense (DOD) from 1971 to 1975, and assistant administrator for National Security in the Energy Research and Development Administration (ERDA) from 1975 to 1977.
+After retiring from the Army in 1971, Starbird was director of the newly created Office of Test and Evaluation in the Department of Defense (DOD) from 1971 to 1975, and assistant administrator for National Security in the Energy Research and Development Administration (ERDA) from 1975 to 1977.
 In 1977, ERDA became part of the new Department of Energy (DOE), and he became its acting secretary for Defense Programs.
 He retired in 1980.

 Early life and education

 Alfred Dodd Starbird was born in Fort Sill, Oklahoma, on April 28, 1912, the son of Brigadier General Alfred Andrews Starbird and his wife, Ethel Dodd Starbird, the daughter of Brigadier General George A. Dodd.
 He had two sisters, Catharine (Kaye) and Ethel.
 His family called him by his middle name, Dodd.

 On July 1, 1929, Starbird entered the United States Military Academy at West Point, New York.
 Although one of the younger members of his class, he was 6 ft 5 in tall, and distinguished himself in sports.
 He was captain of the cross country running team and also played basketball.
-He graduated fifth in his class of 347 on June 13, 1933.
+He graduated USMA class of 1933 as the fifth in his class of 347 on June 13, 1933.
 As was normal for high-ranking graduates, he was commissioned as a second lieutenant in the United States Army Corps of Engineers.
 He was posted to the 5th Engineer Regiment at Camp Humphreys, Virginia, until February 1, 1935, and then to the 13th Engineer Regiment at Fort Belvoir (as Camp Humphreys had been renamed) until June 15, 1935.